 Canadian citizens have long enjoyed special rules for entering the United States on various types of visas.
 Most notably, the majority of Canadian citizens do not need to visit a U.S. consulate in advance of their travel in order to obtain a visa to enter the United States for a temporary stay.
-Canadians also enjoy access to preflight inspection procedures, in which they clear U.S. immigration and customs before boarding the plane.
+Canadians also enjoy access to preflight inspection procedures, in which they clear U.S. immigration and customs checkpoints before boarding the plane.
 This both saves time and hassle if they are ultimately denied entry into the United States.

 The exception is American Indians born in Canada, who are considered to have a right to enter the United States, and can apply for a green card after proving their lineage.
 This includes all Canadian-born persons with 50% or more American Indian blood.

 At your USCIS appointment, you need to will request that a record of admission for permanent residence be created for you.
-There is no particular application or form that you need in order to apply for a record of admission for permanent residence in these circumstances.
+There is no particular application or form that you need in order to apply for a record of admission for permanent residence in these circumstances, and no fee.
 You also must submit the following items to USCIS:

-Other non-Indian Canadians must apply for permanent residence in the United States much in the same manner as citizens of other foreign countries.
+Other non-Indian Canadians must apply for permanent residence in the United States in much in the same manner as citizens of other foreign countries.
 Commonly used eligibility categories include through a job offer in the U.S. or a close family tie to a U.S. citizen or permanent resident.